chenhaot/chenhaot.github.io/content/_index.md

 * **Complementary AI**: How can we develop AI that accounts for human intuitions/biases and complement human intelligence/enable humans to supervise powerful AI that outperforms humans ("scalable oversight")?
 This requires us to model human intuitions/biases and address them constructively.
 We have done some prior work on the important role of human similarity judgments in [case-based explanations](https://arxiv.org/abs/2303.04809) and generally [machine explanations](https://arxiv.org/abs/2202.04092).
 But we will need fundamental breakthroughs in behavioral sciences, which in turn inform AI modeling/inference.
 * **Interpretability**: How can we make sense of (powerful) AI that is much better than humans?
 I am most interested in interpretability for expanding human knowledge (e.g., in scientific discoveries) and for improving the controllability of AI.
 It is important to explore opportunities in the absence of identifiability.

 In general, goals matter more to me than the specific problem or method.
-For instance, while hallucination is not among the above problems, I spend a lot of time thinking about hallucination at Abridge, as non-factual statements are very problematic for generating clinical notes in healthcare.

 If you are interested in seeing how my research description has evolved, you can check this [page](/bio).

 <u>Recent talk</u>: